-Apple cider vinegar helps to control blood sugarsumroeng chinnapan/Shutterstock
+Apple cider vinegar helps to control blood sugar

-Don’t fall for these sneaky ways you get tricked into overeating.
-One way to fight back is with ACV, which can also give a feeling of fullness after a meal and keep you from reaching for that evening snack a couple of hours later.
+One way to combat overeating is with ACV, which can also give a feeling of fullness after a meal and keep you from reaching for that evening snack a couple of hours later.
 “A small Swedish study found when individuals consumed vinegar with a meal, they reported feeling a higher level of satiety after eating than those who did not consume vinegar,” says registered dietitian Erin Palinski-Wade, RD, CDE, author of Belly Fat Diet For Dummies.
 “Although this study was conducted on only a small number of individuals, it may give insight into how the consumption of vinegar may help to promote a healthy body weight by reducing caloric intake.”